TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 {{</ original-tab >}}
 {{</ codetab >}}

-TODO: Double check that this is all the rewrites.

 ## Part 8

 So far, our game has movement, dungeon exploring, combat, and AI (okay, we're stretching the meaning of "intelligence" in *artificial intelligence* to its limits, but bear with me here).
 Now it's time for another staple of the roguelike genre: items\!
 Why would our rogue venture into the dungeons of doom if not for some sweet loot, after all?